MA in English (Literature)

 - an online application for admission;

-- two sets of official transcripts from all colleges and universities attended, other than California State University, Sacramento; and
+- one set of official transcripts from all colleges and universities attended, other than California State University, Sacramento; and

 - TOEFL scores, if applicable.

-Note: For materials that must be sent directly to the English Graduate Program Coordinator in the English Department, see "Application Materials Required by the English Department" as listed above.
+Note: For materials that must be sent as part of the supplemental application, see "Application Materials Required by the English Department" as listed above.